asanchezyali/asanchezyali/README.md

 ## About Me 🧠

-I'm a senior full-stack developer with a strong mathematical background and extensive experience in web application development, including projects utilizing AI and blockchain.
-My technical expertise spans Python, JavaScript, Rust, and C, enabling me to architect and deliver robust solutions.
+I'm a senior software developer with a strong background in mathematics and solid experience in traditional software development, along with projects involving AI and blockchain technologies.
+Proficient in Python, JavaScript, C, and Rust, I can tackle diverse challenges, from standard applications to innovative solutions in AI and blockchain.

-With a solid foundation in mathematical principles, I provide a unique perspective on software engineering and data analysis.
-My expertise in AI encompasses machine learning algorithms, neural networks, and natural language processing, while my knowledge of blockchain includes smart contract development and decentralized applications.
+My grounding in mathematical principles enhances my approach to software engineering and data analysis.
+In AI, I have experience with machine learning algorithms, neural networks, and natural language processing.
+In blockchain, I’m familiar with smart contract development and decentralized applications.

 Driven by a critical, curious, and creative mindset, I continuously explore new ideas and stay updated with cutting-edge technologies.
 This approach allows me to develop efficient, scalable solutions and make meaningful contributions to challenging projects across various domains of computer science and mathematics.